awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/detailed-management-portal-permissions.md

  AWS Marketplace has three managed policies you can use with AWS Marketplace Management Portal, or a number of permissions that you can use to create your own policy\.

+**Note**
+To learn about policies and permissions on AWS Data Exchange for data products, see [Identity and Access Management in AWS Data Exchange](https://docs.aws.amazon.com/data-exchange/latest/userguide/auth-access.html) in the *AWS Data Exchange User Guide*\.

 ## Policies for AWS Marketplace Providers<a name="seller-managed-policies"></a>

 You can use the following managed policies to provide IAM users controlled access to AWS Marketplace Management Portal\.